Skip to content

 tar

-gzip can only compress a single file. tar (or zip - difference being inter-file compression in tar) creates a single archive file from multiple.
+Compression algorithms only compress a single file at a time. tar creates a single archive file from multiple.
 Combining tar and gzip is the standard way of making compressed archives.

 • -c : Creates archive (recursive by default)